tylernford/cocina_build/content/news/enjoy-our-new-margarita-flights.md

 video_key = ""

 +++
-**Come enjoy our New Margarita Flights!**
+**Come Enjoy our New Margarita Flights!**

 **_Enjoy our House Flight of 3 Margaritas for $15:_** 214 Rocks, El Diablo, & 214 Frozen

 **_Enjoy our Premium Flight of 3 Margaritas for $32:_** Blue Agave, El Diablo, & Orange Blossom

 Instead of having just 1 Margarita, have 3!
 Good things come in 3s!!!!
+Enjoy.

 ![](/uploads/2021/02/26/margarita-flights-poster-2021.jpg)